SMAA Implementation Example with Vireo RHI

 SMAA vs FXAA vs MSAA — Comparison

-The Vireo RHI examples include three anti-aliasing techniques:
+The Vireo RHI examples in this project integrate three anti-aliasing techniques:

 FXAA (Fast Approximate Anti-Aliasing)

-Detects edges using local contrast and applies directional blur in one pass.
-Very fast, but can slightly blur the image.
+FXAA detects edges via local contrast and applies a directional blur in a single pass.
+Extremely fast, but may make the image slightly blurry, especially on textures.

 SMAA (Subpixel Morphological AA)